 This paper describes three experiments that investigate the possibility of using structured non-speech audio messages called earcons to provide navigational cues in a menu hierarchy.
 A hierarchy of 27 nodes and four levels was created with an earcon for each node.
 Rules were defined for the creation of hierarchical earcons at each node.
 Participants had to identify their location in the hierarchy by listening to an earcon.
-Results of the first experiment showed that participants could identify their location with 81.5% accuracy, indicating that earcons were a powerful method of communicating hierarchy information.
+The first experiment was an exploratory study to discover if earcons could provide navigational cues.
+Results of this experiment showed that participants could identify their location with 81.5% accuracy, indicating that earcons were a powerful method of communicating hierarchy information.
+Participants were also tested to see if, by using the rules they had learned for the other earcons, they could identify where previously unheard earcons would fit in the hierarchy.
+The results showed that they were able to do this very reliably.
+These results showed that earcons were a robust and extensible method of communicating hierarchy information in sound.
+The second experiment took this work further.
 One proposed use for such navigation cues is in telephone-based interfaces (TBI's) where navigation is a problem.
 The first experiment did not address the particular problems of earcons in TBI's such as: Does the lower quality of sound over the telephone lower recall rates, can users remember earcons over a period of time and what effect does training type have on recall.
 An experiment was conducted and results showed that sound quality did lower the recall of earcons.
 However, redesign of the earcons overcame this problem with 73% recalled correctly.
 Participants could still recall earcons at this level after a week had passed.
 Training type also affected recall.
 With 'personal training' participants recalled 73% of the earcons but with purely textual training results were significantly lower.
 These results show that earcons can provide good navigation cues for TBI's.
 The final experiment used compound, rather than hierarchical, earcons to represent the hierarchy from the first experiment.
 Results showed that with sounds constructed in this way participants could recall 97% of the earcons.
 These experiments have developed our general understanding of earcons.
 A hierarchy three times larger than any previous created was tested and this was also the first test of the recall of earcons over time.
+The results showed that earcons are an effective way of communicating structured information in sound.